Can I Return a Leased Car if It Has Problems

 Another frequent problem is electrical or tech malfunctions.
 Today’s cars rely heavily on computers, sensors, and touchscreens.
 When these systems fail, it directly affects the car’s safety features, navigation, and everyday use.
 They may sometimes even block critical functions needed for safe driving.

 Early termination fees are another common problem with leasing a car.
 Ending a leased vehicle contract before the term ends can be very costly.
 Many agreements require you to pay the remaining lease payments or a large fee if you return a leased car early.
-If you think you might need more flexibility, ask about lease transfer options or “walk-away” leases so you don’t get stuck with big penalties.
+If you think you might need more flexibility, ask about lease transfer options and read the early-termination clause closely so you don’t get stuck with big penalties.

 Excessive wear or defects can cause problems when the car is returned at the end of the lease.
 The leasing company may charge extra fees if the car has scratches, dents, or other substantial defects beyond normal use.